dimakis/Todo-Redhat/README.md

 # About
 I started out completely from scratch in this app, choosing Javascript and react, which are not what I'm most comfortable with. whilst I had basic CRUD capabilities I had never looked into the idea of persistance that didn't include a server. whilst i researched it I came across a really good article explaining the methodology of it. whilst trying to implement the local storage functionallity I had to double back and integrate much more of the code from the tutorial into my project than I would have liked.
 I'm quite sickened I didn't git commit my project as i would have rolled back to before my descicsion to try implenet the persistance and just given you that.
 I am actually extremely disappointed in what I am handing up.
 I thought I would be able to implement the persistance quickly and move on to the filtering of the tasks however I ended up spending way too much time just trying to get it back functional again.

+To run just clone the repo. then run 'npm install' and finally 'npm start'.

 On the plus side I have learned alot more about react and js in the process. here are the websites i used as references:

 https://medium.com/@walkccc/build-a-todo-list-app-with-react-hooks-and-context-a7f8e9f158af